 Everyone thinks "big bait, big fish" but big fish eat small things, too!
 If you present a big fish with an easy meal, it's likely to take it.

-Of course, if you present a small fish with a meal small enough for it to take - it, too, is likely to take it.
+Of course, if you present a small fish with a meal that is small enough - it, too, is likely to take it.
 That's what Jacob E found out when fishing a tiny stream (less than 4' wide), catching over a dozen native brookies in less than an hour.
 The .9g Rodio-craft Cha2 Jr. was heavy enough to cast well but small enough that the little brookies couldn't resist it.

 For that matter, micro spoons are small enough for micro fish!
 Not all micros by any means, but creek chubs will hit micro spoons given half a chance.